 Includes customs regulations and contact information for this country's customs office.

-Executive Decree no. 98-69 established the Algerian Institute for Normalization (IANOR) as the appropriate government body handling standardization issues.
+Executive Decree 98-69 established the Algerian Institute for Normalization (IANOR) as the appropriate government body for handling standardization issues.
 IANOR has since worked to assist Algeria’s economic sector in conforming with globalization and international standards.

 The Agence Algérienne de l’Accréditation (ALGERAC) falls under the authority of the Ministry of Industry.
 ALGERAC is the only Algerian accreditation organization.
-It ensures that national regulations concerning accreditation of laboratories and the organization of certification inspections meet international norms.
-ALGERAC certified some 100 assessment bodies since 2009.
+It ensures that national regulations concerning the accreditation of laboratories and the organization of certification inspections meet international norms.
+ALGERAC has certified some 100 assessment bodies since 2009.

 IANOR establishes and publishes standards applicable in Algeria.
 If a standard does not exist or a disagreement needs to be settled, the International Standards Organization (ISO) standard will prevail.